 Growers will need to register their hemp site with their local Farm Service Agency (FSA) office.
 There seems to be confusion between growers and some FSA offices on what this actually means.
 All hemp growers must contact FSA and report their crop AFTER it has been planted.
 FSA has a crop acreage reporting sheet that explains what a cultivator will need to report crop acreage (here).

-In addition to the information found in the link, hemp cultivators will also need to provide their hemp license or license number.
+In addition, hemp cultivators will also need to provide their hemp license or license number.
+However growers of hemp and vegetables use seedling planters to increase transplanting efficiency and lower labor costs.

 By July 15 the FSA field and subfield number must be entered into the Mi-Corporation software for each variety grown on each plot.
 OISC has made a video on how to do this, viewable below.